Hero image

 (0)

-Complete No-Prep lesson with exam questions, tasks and answers on Efficiency for the Energy topic of AQA GCSE (9-1) Science / Physics.
-This lesson covers all of AQA GCSE Combined Science 6.1.2.2 / GCSE Physics 4.1.2.2.
-As a Secondary Science teacher, Deputy Headteacher, writer and examiner for many years I make high quality no-prep lessons so busy teachers can teach outstanding lessons without spending hours planning.
+Complete No-Prep lesson with exam questions, tasks and answers on Density for AQA GCSE (9-1) Science / Physics.
+This lesson covers all of AQA GCSE Physics 4.3.1.1 / Combined Science 6.3.1.1 and could also be easily adapted for KS3.
+As a Secondary Science teacher and Deputy Headteacher for many years I make high quality no-prep lessons so busy teachers can teach outstanding lessons without spending hours planning.
 This high quality lesson includes explanations, different types of in-lesson assessment (all with answers) and unique exam questions.
 My lessons are ideal for non-Physicists - as a Biologist who retrained as a Physics teacher I know how to take learners on a journey that builds up their understanding step by step, while still going into a lot of depth.
 The preview video shows a representative sample of slides from the resource so that you get a good idea of what it includes before you buy.
-What’s Included: • Starter / Do Now Activity • Explanation slides in “chunked” sections with animated diagrams. • Worked examples of calculations / questions. • Multiple questions in different question styles and difficulties - no need for worksheets.
-Each “chunked” explanation section typically includes a set of “learning check / quick questions” followed by a set of in-depth questions on the learning from that “chunk” of the lesson.
-All questions have answers. • Exam-style questions on the whole lesson at the end of the lesson- these are unique, based on real exam questions but not just copied from exam boards. • Answers for all questions • All easily editable to adapt to your teaching or to use in existing lessons. • Slightly humorous, at points, if you like that sort of thing.
-The lesson was written for AQA GCSE Science / Physics but is very likely to be applicable to other exam specifications.
+What’s Included: • Starter • Explanation slides in “chunked” sections with animated diagrams.
+Editable diagrams and animations which help aid understanding. • Multiple questions in different question styles and difficulties - no need for worksheets.
+Each of the three “chunked” explanation sections includes a set of “learning check quick questions” followed by a set of in-depth questions on the learning from that “chunk” of the lesson. • Exam-style questions on the whole lesson at the end of the lesson- these are uniquebased on real exam questions but not just copied from exam boards. • Answers for all questions • All easily editable to adapt to your teaching or to use in existing lessons. • Slightly humourous, at points, if you like that sort of thing.
+Learning objectives: Define density and calculate it.
+Describe how to measure the density of an irregular solid or a liquid.
+Explain that difference in density in solids, liquids and gases is due to the arrangement of particles Rearrange the density equation to calculate the mass or volume of an object.
+Use our understanding of density to predict whether an object will float in water.
+The lesson also covers how to read a measuring cylinder accurately (i.e. from the bottom of the meniscus and how to avoid parallax error).
+Written for AQA GCSE Science and Physics but likely to be applicable to other exam specifications.
 Please leave a rating / review and all other feedback gratefully received!

 Latent Heat, Cooling Curves, Changes of State